brylevkirill/notes/Knowledge Representation and Reasoning.md

   ["Schema.org: Evolution of Structured Data on the Web"](http://queue.acm.org/detail.cfm?id=2857276) by Guha, Brickley, Macbeth
 >	"We report some key schema.org adoption metrics from a sample of 10 billion pages from a combination of the Google index and Web Data Commons.
 In this sample, 31.3% of pages have schema.org markup, up from 22% one year ago.
 Structured data markup is now a core part of the modern web."

-  RDF on the web with schema.org types as the largest existing structured knowledge base - <http://youtube.com/watch?v=-UljtBjV8jM> (Guha)
+  RDF on the web with schema.org types as the largest existing structured knowledge base - [overview by Ramanathan Guha](http://youtube.com/watch?v=-UljtBjV8jM)
 >	"I don't think we even have the begginings of theory [filtering, entity resolution, graph reconciliation]"